Garden Word of the Day

 Mexican fruit fly larvae travel the world in infested fruits.

 Cousin to the dreaded MedFly, melon flies, and spotted wing drosophila, just to name a few, Mexican fruit flies (Anastrepha ludens), or MexFlies, are a major agricultural pest.
-Currently, in California, there is one active Mexican fruit fly quarantine in effect in San Diego County, but this is an on-going battle, so it’s a good idea to check the CDFA quarantine listing, or your local Department of Agriculture, regularly to see if your area is included.
+Quarantines are part of the ongoing battle against fruit flies, so it’s a good idea to check your state’s quarantine listing, or your local Department of Agriculture, periodically to see if your area is included.

 First found in the U.S., in Texas, in 1903, Mexican fruit flies were seen again in 1927.
 By 1954, they had spread to Florida, Arizona, and California.
 It is estimated that these pests have cost farmers $1.44 billion in damages.
 Mexican fruit flies are subject to eradication programs that include capturing, sterilizing, and releasing males that interrupt the breeding cycle.